AguaClara/Textbook/Fluids_and_Hydraulics/Manifold_Hydraulics.rst

 .. figure:: ../Images/circuit.png
     :width: 400px
     :align: center
-    :alt: Sedimentation tank flow circuit
+    :alt: Clarification tank flow circuit

-    The flow through a sedimentation tank is analogous to an electrical circuit with wires and resistors.
+    The flow through a clarifier is analogous to an electrical circuit with wires and resistors.
 Identical resistors in parallel paths help improve flow distribution between the paths.
 Differences in piezometric head (think voltage) in the manifolds that connect to multiple parallel paths.

 .. _heading_piezometric_head: